-With respect to the ratification of our independent registered public accounting firm (Proposal No. 2), you may vote "FOR," "AGAINST," or "ABSTAIN."
-Abstentions are counted as a vote "AGAINST" this proposal.
-There are no broker non-votes with respect to Proposal No. 2, as brokers are permitted to exercise discretion to vote uninstructed shares on this proposal.
+With respect to the ratification of our independent registered public accounting firm (Proposal No. 2), you may vote "FOR," "AGAINST" or "ABSTAIN."
+Abstentions will be counted as a vote "AGAINST" such proposal and there are no broker nonvotes with respect to Proposal No. 2 because brokers are permitted to exercise discretion to vote uninstructed shares on this proposal.

-With respect to the Say on Frequency Proposal (Proposal No. 3), you may vote every "ONE YEAR," "TWO YEARS," "THREE YEARS," or "ABSTAIN."
-Abstentions are counted as a vote "AGAINST" this proposal and broker non-votes will have no effect on the outcome of the Say on Frequency Proposal.
-If no alternative receives the affirmative vote of a majority of the voting power of the shares of common stock present in person or represented by proxy and entitled to vote at the Annual Meeting, the frequency that receives the highest number of votes cast by stockholders will be deemed the frequency preferred by stockholders for future advisory votes on named executive officer compensation.
+With respect to the Say on Pay Proposal (Proposal No. 3), you may vote "FOR," "AGAINST" or "ABSTAIN."
+Abstentions will be counted as a vote "AGAINST" the Say on Pay Proposal and broker non-votes will have no effect on the outcome of the Say on Pay Proposal.